But how does bitcoin actually work?

-To reward a block creator for all this work, when she puts together a block, we’ll allow her to include a special transaction at the top in which she gets, say, 10 Ledger Dollars out of thin air.
+To reward a block creator for all this work, when they put together a block, we’ll allow them to include a special transaction at the top in which they get, say, 10 Ledger Dollars out of thin air.

 This is called the block reward.
 It’s a special exception to our usual rules about whether or not to accept transactions.
 It doesn't come from anyone, so it doesn't have to be signed.
 It also means that the total number of Ledger Dollars in our economy increases with each new block.

 Creating blocks is often called “mining”, since it requires a lot of work, and it introduces new bits of currency into the economy.
 But when you hear or read about miners, keep in mind that what they’re really doing is listening to transactions, creating blocks, broadcasting those blocks, and getting rewarded with new money for doing so.

 From the miner’s perspective, each block is like a miniature lottery, where everyone is guessing numbers as fast as they can until one lucky individual finds one that makes the hash of the block start with many zeros, and gets rewarded as a result.

 And anyone who is just using Bitcoin (but not mining) no longer needs to listen for all the individual transactions on the network to copy them down on a personal ledger.
 Instead, Bitcoin users just need to keep track of the blocks that are being produced, which is much easier.

 The key addition is that if you hear of two miners broadcasting distinct blockchains with conflicting transaction histories, you defer to the longest one.
 That is, the one with the most work put into it.